-If you’re new to the blog, Dear Dating Bitch is a segment I do where I dole out relationship advice à la Miss Manners (only, you know, not quite as politely.)
+But first, if you’re new to the blog, Welcome!
+Dear Dating Bitch is a segment where I dole out relationship advice à la Miss Manners (only, you know, not quite as politely.)

 Dear Dating Bitch is my online advice column.
 Submit to me here (don’t worry, it’s anonymous!)